Selling Homemade Food Products in NH - The Basics - Part Two [Fact Sheet]

 When is a Class H Homestead License Required (Non- Exempt)

 Starting a homestead food business is a dream of many home cooks.
-Beginning small, in your primary home kitchen, with shelf-stable baked goods and other approved foods is a practical way to try out this venture.
+Beginning small, in your home kitchen or other food production area of your primary residence, with shelf-stable baked goods and other approved foods is a practical way to try out this venture.

 There are 15 cities and towns in New Hampshire that are self-inspecting jurisdictions and may require additional requirements for Homestead licensing or don’t allow homestead operations.
 See the resource section for a link to a listing of the cities and towns.

-You may be surprised at the variety of foods that are allowed to be made in your home kitchen.
+You may be surprised at the variety of foods that are allowed to be made in your kitchen or other food production area of your primary residence.
 The same foods are allowed whether exempt from a Homestead license or with the Homestead Class H license.
 Depending on which markets you are selling to, a Class H license for your home kitchen may be required.

-A New Hampshire Class H Homestead License is required if you wish to sell your non-TCS foods (safe at room temperature storage) products:
+A New Hampshire Class H Homestead License is required if you wish to sell your non-potentially hazardous foods (safe at room temperature storage) products:

 • To restaurants